AryaaSk/3D-Engine/README.md

 ## Usage
 This is designed to be a 3D engine, but used for 2D games/applications, since there is no camera rotation and the object's don't actually move anywhere based on the camera's Z-Position.
 For example in platformers where you want a 3D parallax background.

+Here is a preview of the project included here, to run this yourself simply open the index.html file: